sagemath/trac_to_gh/Issue 8896.md

 sage: parent(1.0)
 Real Field with 53 bits of precision
 ```

-I consider the above inconsistency a bug.
+Some people consider the above inconsistency a bug.
+See the discussion below and at [sage-devel](http://groups.google.com/group/sage-devel/browse_thread/thread/73d513e2c55d4601).

+Apply [attachment:8896-rebased.patch]

 Issue created by migration from https://trac.sagemath.org/ticket/8896